JakeTrock/CleanConnect/README.md

 * replace post(like post.findOne) with word "stag"

 ### future
+* pdf is kinda jank, we will need to replace it
 * add email notifications of errors
 * wireframe floorplans with color status
 * add payment with [this](https://developers.braintreepayments.com/guides/payment-methods/node)